 - There are 4 different Elementor plans, one of them being the free version!

-- Elementor contains dividers, spacers and google map to add into your page
+- Elementor contains dividers, spacers, and google map to add to your page

 - The pro version of Elementor allows you to add testimonials, animated headings, and a gallery

 - Elementor is a great way to save on cash and time to create your web page.